benjamincrozat/lumen-boilerplate/README.md

 php artisan migrate --seed
 ```

-Assuming you're using Laravel Valet, you can hit [http://example.test](http://example.test).

-You can even get a token to immediately test if the project is working:
+You can get a token to test if the project is working properly:

 ```bash
 mysql -u root